 (If you're looking to hire an assistant, give my company Shepherd a look.)

 I like to work on a lot of projects.
 Here’s what’s on my plate right now:

-- I’m the CEO of an e-commerce brand
+- I’m the CEO and owner of several companies

 - I’m planning a course to teach others how to make physical products

 - I oversee a couple of private investments and research new opportunities as they come.

 - To top it all off, I’m a new Dad to a baby boy

 Needless to say, it’s easy to fill my time.
 With so many projects happening at once, there’s a lot of little things to take care of every day.
 I don’t actually like to feel “busy” though.
 My preference is to free myself up as much as possible to explore new projects and leave the nitty gritty details to my team.
 This isn’t always possible, but it’s what I strive for.

 Recently I’ve been able to “buy back” about 60 hours of my time each month with an assistant.
 In this post, I’ll cover how I got there and how you can too.